 The Long Prairie Chamber Orchestra was formed in 1974 by two couples, Orv and Reta Dahlen and Lowell and Janet Klukken.

-Since the beginning of the orchestra's existence, there have been seven directors.
-Currently, Adam Hultberg is the music director of the Long Prairie Chamber Orchestra.
+There have been seven directors since the beginning and Mark Graf is the current music director of the Long Prairie Chamber Orchestra.

 The LPCO performs three masterwork concerts each season which include soloists from the Upper Midwest and the reinstatement of Handel's Messiah.

 Our concert activities are made possible by the voters of Minnesota through a grant from the Five Wings Art Council, thanks to a legislative appropriation from the Arts and Cultural Heritage Fund.

 So whether you’re looking for quality entertainment, or want an excuse to get out of the house, the Long Prairie Chamber Orchestra has everything you need to be inspired, uplifted, and dazzled.

 After opening its doors to the Long Prairie community in 1974, the Long Prairie Chamber Orchestra (LPCO) has truly lived up to its mission to provide engaging programming of orchestral music for the enrichment and enjoyment of its performers and audience.
 From Russian soundscapes to water songs in music, we strive to provide quality entertainment to our community while collaborating with local talent such as the Long Prairie-Grey Eagle Chamber Choir.

 The Long Prairie area has a large number of musicians of all ages who love to play music and are thrilled at the chance to play in Long Prairie concerts.
 We recently added six musicians to a total of nine young musicians on stage.